Sleep Health Disparities and Socioecological Risk Factors Among Montana Youth

 Insufficient sleep is one of the most common yet modifiable public health problems facing adolescents, and rates of poor sleep have continually increased over the last decade.
 Understanding sleep health disparities may be especially relevant for adolescents living in rural communities across Montana, where access to health care is limited and rates of mental health difficulties directly impacted by sleep are high (e.g., depressive symptoms, suicide).
 However, the prevalence of sleep problems and the unique barriers and socioecological factors that predict sleep health among rural teens are still poorly understood.

-Overall, data collected from this project would provide quantitative statewide epidemiological data related to a broad range of adolescent sleep health disparities and identify modifiable targets for prevention and intervention in at-risk rural youth.
+Overall, data collected from this project will provide quantitative statewide epidemiological data related to a broad range of adolescent sleep health disparities and identify modifiable targets for prevention and intervention in at-risk rural youth.